-A mirror sector of the universe, while not mainstream, has long been conjectured since Lee and Yang published their Nobel Prize-winning work on parity violation.
+A mirror sector of the universe, while not a mainstream idea, has long been conjectured since Lee and Yang published their Nobel Prize-winning work on parity violation.
 This idea has just been fully developed into a new theoretical framework in a series of papers for consistently and quantitatively understanding all of the above-mentioned puzzles and more.
-The Universe is dynamic and so are the underlying physical models and spacetime.
+The Universe is dynamic and so are the underlying physical models and spacetime via topological transitions.
 There exists no single unification theory of everything as conventionally pursued.
 As the 4-dimensional spacetime evolves dimension by dimension in the early universe, consistent yet different models emerge one by one with different sets of elementary particles and interactions.
-A new set of first principles are proposed for building these supersymmetric mirror models with new understanding of symmetries (e.g., supersymmetry and mirror symmetry) and the dynamic phase transition mechanism – spontaneous symmetry breaking.
-Gravity is emergent from the mean field effects of quantum fluctuations of spacetime after its inflation.
+A new set of first principles are proposed for building these supersymmetric mirror models with new understanding of symmetries (e.g., supersymmetry and mirror symmetry) and dimensional transitions of spacetime.
+Gravity is understood as a purely classical phenomenon emergent from smooth spacetime after its inflation.
 The arrow of time is born under the 1-d model of ‘timeron’ field that starts the clock of the hot Big Bang.
-A black hole’s interior is explained to be genuinely two-dimensional in nature.
+A black hole’s interior is explained to be truly two-dimensional in nature.
 The celebrated Standard Model is naturally extended with a mirror sector of particles sharing the same 4-dimensional spacetime.

 See the schematic diagram below for supersymmetric mirror models evolving at various stages of the Universe.